NZamp/CourseMgtApp/README.md

 ## Technologies Used
 - Java and Springboot for the main code, following the MVC pattern
-- MySQL to build a simple database containing the Courses and the Students
+- MySQL to build a simple database containing the Courses and the Students Registrations
 - HTML and the Thymeleaf engine to display the Webpage Frontend
 - Eclipse for the Projet Development
 - JUnit and Mockito to create Unit Tests for the code
-- Apache Math API to provide the Course's statistic data
+- Apache Math API to provide the Courses' statistic data

 ## Screenshots